-Without the prior written approval of HUD, a Borrower-Operator Agreement shall not be amended so as to (i) materially increase any management fees or other payments paid by Borrower [or Master Tenant] thereunder, (ii) materially increase the obligations of Borrower [or Master Tenant] or the rights of Operator, (iii) materially decrease the rights of Borrower [or Master Tenant] or the obligations of Operator, or (iv) alter any provision of any Borrower-Operator Agreement that HUD required to be included therein.
+Without the prior written approval of HUD, a Borrower-Operator Agreement shall not be amended so as to (i) materially increase any management fees or other payments paid by Borrower or Master Tenant, as applicable, thereunder, (ii) materially increase the obligations of Borrower or Master Tenant, as applicable, or the rights of Operator, (iii) materially decrease the rights of Borrower or Master Tenant, as applicable, or the obligations of Operator, or (iv) alter any provision of any Borrower-Operator Agreement that HUD required to be included therein.
 Prior written notice of and subsequent executed copies of all amendments to any Borrower-Operator Agreement shall be promptly provided to HUD and the Lender.

 MANAGEMENT AGREEMENTS.
-No property management agreement relating to the Healthcare Facility or any portion of the Project (“Management Agreement”) shall be executed unless such Management Agreement is approved by HUD.
+No property management agreement relating to the Healthcare Facility or any portion of the Project (“Management Agreement”) shall be executed unless such Management Agreement is approved by HUD and includes HUD-92071-ORCF, Management Agreement Addendum .
 Any management agent must be approved by HUD and must execute and deliver a Management Agent Certification – Residential Care Facilities (form HUD-9839-ORCF, or successor form) in such form as approved by HUD.
-Any Management Agreement shall contain the following provisions: (1) the Management Agreement shall terminate without penalty upon failure to comply with the provisions of the Management Agent Certification to HUD, or for other good cause, including without limitation for violations of the Borrower’s Regulatory Agreement, Operator’s Regulatory Agreement, and/or Master Tenant’s Regulatory Agreement, if any, thirty (30) days after HUD has mailed the Operator a written notice of its desire to terminate the Management Agreement; (2) in the event that HUD determines that any of the Permits and Approvals reasonably necessary to operate the Healthcare Facility is at substantial and imminent risk of being terminated, suspended or otherwise restricted, if such termination, suspension or other restriction would have a materially adverse effect on the Project, the Management Agreement shall terminate immediately without penalty upon HUD’s issuance of a notice of termination to Operator and Agent; and (3) the Management Agreement may not be assigned without the prior written approval of HUD.
-Upon request for termination, Operator shall immediately arrange to terminate any such Management Agreement and shall make arrangements satisfactory to HUD for the continuing proper management of the Healthcare Facility and the Project.
-Any material amendment to the management agreement must be acceptable to HUD, in accordance with Program Obligations.

 PROHIBITION OF CERTAIN FEES.
 Except as permitted by Program Obligations or otherwise approved by HUD, Operator shall not charge any resident of the Healthcare Facility an admission fee, key fee, finder’s fee, continuing care retirement community fee, life-care fee or similar fee pursuant to any agreement to furnish residential units or services to persons making such payments.

 SECURITY DEPOSITS AND OTHER FEES.
 Except as permitted by Program Obligations or otherwise approved by HUD, Operator shall not require as a condition of occupancy or leasing of any unit in the Healthcare Facility, any consideration or deposit, provided that Operator may require the prepayment of the first month’s rent plus a security deposit in an amount not in excess of one month’s rent, to guarantee the performance of any tenant lease terms.
-Operator may charge (i) application processing fees such as credit check or criminal background fees, (ii) fees for assessing the condition of potential residents in order to determine their suitability for residing in the Healthcare Facility, and/or (iii) pet deposits.
+Operator may charge (i) application processing fees such as credit check or criminal background fees, (ii) fees for assessing the condition of potential residents in order to determine their suitability for residing in the Healthcare Facility, and/or (iii) pet deposits, but not deposits or fees for service animals needed as a reasonable accommodation for a disability.

 subleases.
 Except for Residential Agreements and as provided in Section 17, Operator shall not lease or sublease the Project or any part thereof without the prior written consent of HUD.